+Commuting to Seattle by bus five days a week gives me a lot of reading time, but in the world of quarantine being home does too!
+Here’s what I read at home in March:

 Commuting to Seattle by bus five days a week gives me a lot of reading time.
-Here’s what I read on the bus in August:
+Here’s what I read on the bus in January:

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Here’s what I read on the bus this past June:
+Commuting to Seattle by bus five days a week gives me a lot of reading time.
+Here’s what I read on the bus in December:

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Here’s what I read on the bus in May:
+Commuting to Seattle by bus five days a week gives me a lot of reading time.
+Here’s what I read on the bus in November:

-Commuting to Seattle by bus 5 days a week gives me a lot of reading time.
-Usually I read whatever catches my eye, but for Bird Week I had to take it to the nest level!